 When Should You Consume Your Apple Cider Vinegar Drink?

-To get the most benefits of apple cider vinegar, drink it in the morning before eating a meal or drinking anything else.
+To obtain the most benefits of apple cider vinegar, drink it in the morning before eating a meal or drinking anything else.

 Research shows that starting your diet off this way provides maximum results for weight loss.
 If you forget, you can also wait 20 minutes after eating for your stomach to empty, and then drink your apple cider vinegar drink.
 But you may be missing out on its ability to aid in digestion.

-Another option to consuming apple cider vinegar is to divide the daily tablespoons into 1 to 2 doses before two separate meals.
+Another option is to divide the daily tablespoons into 1 to 2 doses before two separate meals.
 This can be less convenient, especially when you are not at home.
-While some people may not find this too troublesome, sometimes whatever is easiest will make it the most consistent practice.

-For people that are fasting, apple cider vinegar can still be consumed in the fasting window.
+For people that are fasting, an apple cider vinegar detox drink can still be consumed during the fasting window.

-You’ll just need to limit the honey in your tonic.
 You’ll still reap the detox qualities of the drink, especially if you drink it as your fasting window approaches your eating window.
-IF you are looking for a detox drink, this is a great, easy option.

 Can You Drink Apple Cider Vinegar Every Day?